 With the constant pings, so many channels, casual banter and work project discussions it's not hard to spend all day casually checking Slack.
 Especially if you're working from home - it is easy for Slack to replace the water-cooler chat we would normally get at the office.
 Except Slack is like having the water-cooler next to you all day.

 By using Slack Scheduler to send your messages later, you can get back to really being able to focus on your work.

 How?
 With the ability to send messages later, you can choose how much time you want to spend on Slack.
-If it's 5 minutes every hour, you can quickly check your messages and schedule messages to be sent all at once.
+If it is five minutes every hour, you can quickly check your messages and schedule messages to be sent all at once.

 Send a message when you're ready to chat

 Following on from the last point - another way batching your messages can help is by delaying your Slack message until you're actually ready to chat.

 When you receive a Slack message, the intuition is to want to reply straight away to get rid of the notification.
 The same goes for when you send a message to someone else.

 It's one thing to just send the message, but if you are immediately getting a reply back then you will fall straight back in to the old habits and be chatting on Slack all day.

 By sending a message later at a time you'll be ready to chat, you can avoid having to constantly check Slack.